haapjari/repository-search-api/README.md

 ## About

-This is **Glass**, a research tool which aims to offer functionality to measure quality of open-source repositories and libraries and return a single value called "Quality Measure" to represent state of repositories. **Glass** is essentially an API, that collects data from multiple datasources, such as SourceGraph GraphQL API, GitHub GraphQL API and GitHub REST API, and combines that to meaningful form, that can be analyzed.
+This is **Glass**, a research tool which aims to offer data collection capabilities to measure quality of open-source repositories and return a single value called "Quality Measure" to represent state of repositories. **Glass** is essentially an API, that collects data from multiple datasources, such as SourceGraph GraphQL API, GitHub GraphQL API and GitHub REST API, and combines that to meaningful form, that can be analyzed.

-**Glass** is going to be used to create a dataset for my thesis, where I am researching topic `Effects Software Reuse to Quality of Codebase`.
+**Glass** is going to be used to create a dataset for my thesis.

 ---